al2me6/AdaptiveTanks/README.md

-# Modular Tanks for KSP(1)
+# Adaptive Tanks for KSP(1)

-A modern procedural tank system with a focus on artistic modularity and high visual fidelity.
+A modern procedural tank system with a focus on artistic Adaptiveity and high visual fidelity.

 ## General design and generation